SaiKrishnaMohan7/Playground/k8s/README.md

   - Generate Deployment YAML file (-o yaml).
 Don't create it(--dry-run): `kubectl create deployment --image=nginx nginx --dry-run=client -o yaml`

 - *IMPORTANT:*
-  - Not too sure kubectl create deployment does not have a --replicas option.
+  - Not too sure--> kubectl create deployment does not have a --replicas option.
 You could first create it and then scale it using the kubectl scale command.
   - Save it to a file - (If you need to modify or add some other details): `kubectl create deployment --image=nginx nginx --dry-run=client -o yaml > nginx-deployment.yaml`
   - You can then update the YAML file with the replicas or any other field before creating the deployment.